AqwamCreates/DataPredict/docs/API/Models/LogisticRegression.md

 * lambda: Regularisation factor

 * sigmoidFunction: The function to calculate the cost and cost derivaties of each training.
-Available options are "L1" and "L2".
+Available options are "sigmoid".

 * targetCost: The cost at which the model stops training.